 Make Home Made Pie Crust

-Edited by Emmanuel M. Lardizabal, Eng, Anonymous, Graciela Franchesca Rosario and 2 others
+Edited by Emmanuel M. Lardizabal, Eng, Graciela Franchesca Rosario, Christine dela Cruz and 1 other

 Pie crust is a kind of pastry, that is intended to serve as a base and holder of all the other ingredients of a pie.
 It is usually thick and tougher than the other parts of the pie.
 Molding it into different shapes is possible, although the shape that resembles that of a shallow bowl is ideal.

 There are people who are genuinely interested in cooking and do it as a hobby or even as a profession.
 Experimentation and constant practice are key to perfecting a particular dish.
 Are you interested in learning at least one way of making a home made pie crust and then experiment on varieties from there?

 - 1/2 cup of iced water or water with ice cubes.

 - 1/2 block of butter.

 - Pastry cutter.